florinmano/asceds-docs/docs/source/index.rst

 ASCEDS is released under GPLv2 or any later version.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.

 .. note::